top of page

 FUNCTIONAL DENTISTRY

 In 2024, advancements in science and technology have transformed our understanding of oral health beyond just clean teeth and fresh breath, ushering in a new era of dental care.
-At the heart of this transformation is functional dentistry, which recognizes the oral microbiome's vital role in our overall health.
+At the heart of this transformation is the philosophy of functional dentistry, which recognizes the oral microbiome's vital role in our overall health.
 This innovative approach highlights how oral bacteria balance affects not just our mouths but our entire body, including our cardiovascular, brain, and gut health.

 Research now shows that a healthy oral microbiome contributes to better nitric oxide production, which can lower blood pressure and reduce heart disease risk.